-What can I expect if I have to have surgery to remove my UTUC?
+What can I expect if I need to have surgery to remove my UTUC?

-There are a lot of important things to think about before you have surgery, even if it is a minor operation.
-Visit the UTUC treatment options page for information about what surgery could mean for you.
+There are a lot of important things to think about before you have surgery, even if it’s a minor operation.
+Visit the Getting treated page for information about what surgery could mean for you.

 Are there any medications that I can take for UTUC?

-At this time, there are no medications approved by the US Food & Drug Administration (FDA) to treat UTUC.
-However, new treatments for cancer are always being studied.
+Right now, there's one treatment approved by the FDA to treat UTUC, and new treatments for cancer are always being studied.

 To see what new treatments are being tested for urinary tract cancers, visit the list of clinical studies on the Bladder Cancer Advocacy Network (BCAN) website or the National Library of Medicine's study registry.